utkarshkolhe/receipt-processor/README.md

 ### Input validation
 Input Validation implemented in [Item_Model](/api/models/item_model.go) and [Receipt_Model](/api/models/receipt_model.go). <br>
 Types of input validation done:
 1. All fields (retailer, shortDescription, purchaseTime, purchaseDate, price, etc) follow their specified regex pattern as defined in [API_YML](/api.yml) .
-Can be updated in [Constants](/api/config/constants.go)
+Can be updated in [Constants](/api/config/constants.go).
-2. total of receipts equals sum of prices of items in Receipts
+2. total of Receipt equals sum of prices of items in Receipt.
-3. Receipt has at least MinItemsInReceipt(default=1) items.
-Can be updated in [Constants](/api/config/constants.go)
+3. Receipt has at least 1 item.
+Can be updated by editing MinItemsInReceipt in [Constants](/api/config/constants.go).

 ### Testing
 Testing automatically done while building docker image.<br>